-“Where do you get your ideas and inspiration?”
+“Where do you get your design ideas and inspiration from?"

 This question was posed by half a dozen or more people last weekend at the National Wedding Show, and has often been asked of me before.
 I’ve finally grasped the bull by the horns and tried to work out the answer.
 It’s been a lot tougher to understand than I’d anticipated, my mind is a complicated place, but I hope this can at least in part provide an answer.